nishanmudalige/nishanmudalige/README.md

 - Applying statistical concepts on projects related to:
    - Hematology
       - Joint work with Dr. Hayley Merkley, Dr. Vignesh Murthy (physician in training).
+   - Cardiology
+      - Joint work with Dr. Carlo Barcella (Denmark).
    - Trees (Pine trees in nature, not trees from graph theory)
       - Joint work with Dr. Loius-Paul Rivest, Dr. Pierre Dutilleul.
     - SARS‑CoV‑2 virus (i.e. the virus that causes Covid-19)
       - Joint work with the pandemic response unit (Province of BC.
       - Support role.
-- I mostly code in R, SAS and Python.
+- I mostly code in SAS, R and Python.

 ##